 Mix and match

 If you’re building a new house from scratch, work with your architect to position the house on the plot in such a way that it makes the most of the sun’s free heat.
 Depending on which way the house faces, you might also be able to incorporate different types of glazing on each side.
 One possible concern related to triple glazing is the risk of overheating in the summer.
-To combat this, you can design your home with a mix of 2g and 3g.
+To combat this, you can design your home with a mix of 2-layered and 3 layered glass.
 For instance, on the sunny southern elevation of your house, you might choose to incorporate double glazing.
-On the cooler, northern side of the property you could have triple glazing to keep the heat in.
+On the cooler, northern side of the property, you could have triple glazing to keep the heat in.

 For special requirements not covered by the products on our website, feel free to get in touch for a manual quote.